-Figure 3 shows a simplified block diagram of the AD9748.
-The AD9748 consists of a DAC, digital control logic, and full-scale output current control.
-The DAC contains a PMOS current source array capable of providing up to 20 mA of full-scale current ( $I{OUTFS}$ ).
+Figure 3 shows a simplified block diagram of the AD9740.
+The AD9740 consists of a DAC, digital control logic, and full-scale output current control.
+The DAC contains a PMOS current source array capable of providing up to 20 mA of full-scale current ( $I{\rm OUTFS}$ ).
 The array is divided into 31 equal currents that make up the 5 most significant bits (MSBs).
-The next 3 bits consist of 7 equal current sources whose value is 1/8th of an MSB current source.
-Implementing the lower bits with current sources, instead of an R-2R ladder, enhances its dynamic performance for multitone or low amplitude signals and helps maintain the DAC's high output impedance (i.e., >100 k $\Omega$ ).
+The next 4 bits, or middle bits, consist of 15 equal current sources whose value is 1/16th of an MSB current source.
+The remaining LSBs are binary weighted fractions of the middle bits current sources.
+Implementing the middle and lower bits with current sources, instead of an R-2R ladder, enhances its dynamic performance for multitone or low amplitude signals and helps maintain the DAC's high output impedance (i.e., >100 k $\Omega$ ).